 Melvin Waters is legally blind, a result of suffering from macular degeneration.
 But he can still see and smell that time in late April 1945 when he came upon the Bergen-Belsen, a concentration camp in northwest Germany.
 Historians say about 70,000 Jews, Russians, and other prisoners died at Bergen-Belsen during World War II.
 Among those who … Continue reading Holocaust camp liberator: Melvin Waters

 Richard Overton was born May 11, 1906.
 That makes him 107.
 While notable itself, what is most interesting is Overton is the oldest World War II in Texas.
 That's according to Allen Bergeron, City of Austin veterans consultant, who says Overton also may be the oldest WWII veteran living in the country.
 (The Department of … Continue reading Richard Overton: Texas’ oldest World War II veteran

-Martha was bold: She snuck on a test flight Dick piloted during World War II.
+Martha was bold: She snuck on a test flight Lt.
+Dick Cole piloted during World War II.
 Then Martha initiated a date with Dick.
 He was flabbergasted.
 She was beautiful and he thought she was too good for him.
-They were married two weeks later and were married for nearly 60 years until Martha died in 2003. … Continue reading When Dick met Martha
+They wed two weeks later and were married for nearly 60 years until Martha died in … Continue reading Sidebar: When Dick met Martha